mskumar010/vdr/README.md

 1. **Download the App**: Available on both Android and iOS.
 2. **Create an Account**: Sign up using your email or phone number.
-3. **Explore the Features**: Use the app to verify doctors, find nearby healthcare providers, get emergency help, order medications, and more.
+3. **Explore the Features**: Use the app to  doctors, find nearby healthcare providers, get emergency help, order medications, and more.

 ## Need Help?